Talking to Myself

 Audition Manifesto

-As an active chamber musician, Mr. Colberg has collaborated with such artists as, Gary Karr, Milton Katims, Augustin Hadelich, Leon Fleisher, Samuel Sanders, Joseph Silverstein, Jaime Laredo, Sharon Robinson, and Marvin Hamlisch.
-Chamber music collaborations include, the Muir, Cypress and Ariel String Quartets and with the Silk Road Festival in China.
+As an active chamber musician, Mr. Colberg has collaborated with such artists and organizations as, Marvin Hamlish, Gary Karr, Milton Katims, Augustin Hadelich, Samuel Sanders, Joseph Silverstein, Jaime Laredo, Sharon Robinson, The Sitka Summer Festival, Arizona Musicfest Festival, the Muir, Cypress and Ariel String Quartets and with the Silk Road Festival in China.

-Mr. Colberg performed his Viola Concerto with the Cincinnati Symphony Orchestra in October, 2018 (Read review in Cincinnati Business Courier.)
-He has performed it with numerous orchestras, including the Puerto Rico Conservatory Orchestra and Música de Cámara in New York City.
-The second movement of his concerto, "Aldonza", was used as the competition piece for the 2014 Primrose International Viola Competition.
-In June, 2018, The Rant - For Two Violas, was also premiered at the International Viola Congress in Los Angeles.
-In 2024, the third movement "Sancho" of his Viola Concerto was used as the mandatory piece for the Sphinx Competition.
+In October 2018, Mr. Colberg premiered his own Viola Concerto, with the Cincinnati Symphony Orchestra.
+He has performed this work with numerous orchestras, including the Puerto Rico Conservatory Orchestra, Carolina Philharmonic, and Música de Cámara in New York City.
+The second movement of his concerto was used as the competition piece for the 2014 Primrose International Viola Competition and the third movement has been used in the Sphinx competition since 2023.
+In June of 2018, The Rant - For Two Violas, was also premiered at the International Viola Congress in Los Angeles.
+In 2022 his compositions for string quartet and percussion where released on an album titled Talking to Myself in which he also played all the parts.
+His newest album for string quintets and percussion titled Baylamoose was released in 2024 and again, he performs all the parts on the album.

 ON A PERSONAL NOTE: